NikolchovaElena/softuni-workshop-panda/README.md

 Deployed on TomEE.

 ## Key Functionalities
-MeTube is a platform for package deliveries.<br />
+Panda is a platform for package deliveries.<br />

 ## Built With